Geoff Tate's Queensryche - "Frequency Unknown" (2013) Review

 After "Weight of the World" ends the album proper, Frequency Unknown concludes with four "bonus tracks" - newly re-recorded versions of the Queensryche classics "I Don't Believe in Love," "Jet City Woman," "Empire" and "Silent Lucidity."
 All of the instrumental tracks on these cover versions was performed by one guy - Martin Irigoyen (who?), which would probably be more impressive if said performances weren't so sterile, lifeless and karaoke-worthy.
 It goes without saying, obviously, that none of the four re-treads is better than the original versions.
 Tate has sung these songs thousands of times over the years, which may explain why he sounds like he's merely punching a time clock.
 Additionally, if you play these versions back to back with the original recordings, you can hear how much range Geoff has lost over the years.

 Considering that it was stitched together Frankenstein-style in a rush by a large group of contributors rather than an actual "band," Frequency Unknown is still occasionally an interesting listen, even if the reason it's "interesting" is more due to its "what the f*ck?" curiosity factor than due to any musical merits.

-In mid-2014, Geoff Tate adopted "Operation Mindcrime" as the new name for his band, and they are currently working on the first album of a planned trilogy (!) for the Italian melodic-rock label Frontiers Records.
+In mid-2014, Geoff adopted "Operation Mindcrime" as the new name for his band, and they began working on a trilogy (!) of concept albums for the Italian melodic-rock label Frontiers Records.
 Whatever band name he uses, Tate definitely needs to come up with stronger material for his next recorded outing.
-Morbid fan curiosity will only get you so far and with Frequency Unknown I think even Tate's most patient supporters may have reached their limit.
+Morbid fan curiosity will only get you so far and with Frequency Unknown, I think even his most patient supporters may have reached their limit.